Damn the facts–full speed ahead!

 I agree with the principle, but not with the application of it.

-As for consistency, is it a violation of consistency for English to have a single word, you, for the second-person singular and the second-person plural?
-If not, how is that different from having a singular they?
-If so, does it rub you the wrong way when someone uses you in the plural (or singular) just as much as when they use they in the singular?
-If it does, do you fix the problem by introducing dialectical constructions like y’all or youse or yuns in formal contexts?
+is it a violation of consistency for English to have a single word, for the second-person singular and the second-person plural?
+If not, how is that different from having a singular ?
+If so, does it rub you the wrong way when someone uses in the plural (or singular) just as much as when they use in the singular?
+If it does, do you fix the problem by introducing dialectical constructions like or or in formal contexts?
 If it doesn’t, what do you suppose accounts for the difference in your reaction?